 In 2009, Bogdan Mihai Radu returned to Bucharest, where he set up two new exhibitions at the World Trade Centre (“Moments”, August 2009) and at the Intercontinental Hotel (April 2010).
 It was at the latter event that the art critic Irina Cajal said: “He’s got this talent of knowing how to make art of this miracle.
 I ask you to forgive me for not being able to put this in words, but all I can say is that Bogdan’s paintings make me feel and think of the classical Corneliu Baba, but also of those signed by Mircea Ciobanu or Margareta Sterian.”

-Bogdan Mihai Radu’s works are part of private collections, both in Romania and abroad (Germany, the Netherlands, U.S.A., France, Poland, etc.), some notable owners being Silviu Purcărete, Constantin Chiriac, Oana Pellea, Barbara Stamm, Bebe Cotimanis or Laurent Tourette, to name just a few of them.
+Bogdan Mihai Radu’s works are part of private collections and museums of contemporary art, both in Romania and abroad (Germany, the Netherlands, U.S.A., France, Poland, United Kingdom, Belgium etc.).